mbroz2/quarkus-workshop-langchain4j/docs/docs/section-2/step-03.md

 ### Define the `MaintenanceAgent`

-Notice the definition of the `MaintenanceAgent` (above), associating it with the injected `MaintenanceTool`.
+Notice the definition of the `MaintenanceAgent` **(1)**, associating it with the injected `MaintenanceTool`.

 ### Define the `MaintenanceFeedbackAgent`

-Notice the definition of the `MaintenanceFeedbackAgent` (above).
+Notice the definition of the `MaintenanceFeedbackAgent` **(2)**.

 ### Define a parallel workflow, `FeedbackWorkflow`, including the `CarWashFeedbackAgent` and `MaintenanceFeedbackAgent`

-Notice, in the `CarManagementService` (above), that we've defined the `FeedbackWorkflow` using the agent interface we created earlier.
+Notice, in the `CarManagementService`, that we've defined the `FeedbackWorkflow` **(3)** using the agent interface we created earlier.
 This is a parallel workflow that runs both feedback agents simultaneously to analyze the car's condition from different perspectives.

 ### Define a conditional workflow, `ActionWorkflow`, including the `CarWashAgent` and `MaintenanceAgent`

-Also in the `CarManagementService` (above), notice the definition of the `ActionWorkflow`, which is a conditional workflow including the maintenance agent and the car wash agent as subagents.
+Also in the `CarManagementService`, notice the definition of the `ActionWorkflow` **(4)**, which is a conditional workflow including the maintenance agent and the car wash agent as subagents.
 Conditional workflows are sequence workflows where each agent in the workflow is paired with a condition that must evaluate to true in order for the agent to be called (otherwise the agent is skipped).

-The maintenance agent will only execute if the `selectAgent` method indicates maintenance is required.
+The maintenance agent will only execute if the `selectAgent` **(6)** method indicates maintenance is required.
 The car wash agent will only execute if the `selectAgent` method indicates a car wash is required.
 The `selectAgent` method looks at the values of `maintenanceRequest` and `carWashRequest`, in the agentic scope, to make the determination.
 In this way, we have used conditions to build a kind of router, choosing which of the agents to run for each request.

 ### Modify the sequence workflow, to include the feedback workflow, the action workflow and the car condition feedback agent

-Finally, in the code above, we redefined the `CarProcessingWorkflow` to sequentially run the feedback workflow, the action workflow, and the car condition feedback agent:
+Finally, in the code above, we redefined the `CarProcessingWorkflow` **(5)** to sequentially run the feedback workflow, the action workflow, and the car condition feedback agent:

 Notice that the `CarProcessingWorkflow` is a nested workflow (workflows within workflows).